Key takeaways

 - Runway equals Cash divided by Monthly Burn.

-- Quick Ratio equals Cash plus AR divided by Current Liabilities, inventory excluded.
+- Quick Ratio equals Cash plus AR divided by Current Liabilities.
+Inventory is excluded.

 - Track bank charges and FX differences with proper realization and unrealization classification.